Real-Time Correlation Functions in the O(N) Model from the Functional Renormalization Group: Numerical results

 Except for a significantly lower sigma mass in our calculations, the zero-temperature spectral functions are in qualitative agreement with perturbation theory results \cite{Hidaka:2002xv,Chiku:2000eu,Chiku:1998kd,Chiku:1997va}.
-All calculations show a sharp peak in the pion spectral function which determines the pion mass and a sigma resonance peak beyond the two pion threshold in the sigma spectral function.
+All these calculations show a sharp peak in the pion spectral function which determines the pion mass, and a resonance peak beyond the two-pion threshold in the sigma spectral function.
 This agreement is reassuring since perturbation theory around the mean-field vacuum was found to work well outside the critical region.
+For comparison, we have also performed corresponding perturbative calculations by integrating the flow equations for the 2-point functions with constant values for renormalized interactions and masses.
+While the qualitative features discussed above are indeed all present already in this simple one-loop approximation, the quantitative differences are quite considerable, however.
+In particular, we generally observe that the difference between pole and screening mass in the pion propagator, which is on the few percent level in the fully non-perturbative FRG solution as described above, increases considerably.
+With deviations on the order of around 100\% between the two, with pion pole masses typically almost twice as large as the input screening masses, the one-loop calculations therefore yield quantitatively rather inconsistent results for all input parameters we have considered.

 As a consistency check we have also calculated the pion and sigma spectral functions closer to the chiral limit using the second parameter set in Tab.~\ref{tab:parameter} corresponding to a pion pole mass of 16.0~MeV.
 The comparison with the physical pion mass is shown Fig.~\ref{fig:spectralcomparisonmpi}.
 When approaching the chiral limit, one expects the spectral weight of the pion pole in its correlator to increase more and more as this pole moves closer to the $\omega=0$ axis where it eventually accumulates the full spectral weight in the chiral limit.
 Consequently, the spectral sum rule then implies that all other contributions to the spectral function should decrease with decreasing pion mass.
 Both these trends are seen in Fig.~\ref{fig:spectralcomparisonmpi} where we extended the frequency range of Fig.~\ref{fig:spectral} to include the $\sigma-\pi$ threshold in the pion spectral function.
 To explicitly verify the non-renormalization of the pion field in the chiral limit requires a more careful analysis, however, probably best done with polar coordinates in field space to correctly disentangle the Goldstone bosons from the radial mode \cite{Janprivatecomm}.